ae.files

 Returns:

-True if the content got written to the file, False on any file/OS error.
+True if the content got written to the file, False on error/exception. this function suppresses and catches exceptions such as FileExistsError, FileNotFoundError, OSError, PermissionError, and ValueError.

 class RegisteredFile(file_path, **kwargs)[source]